zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     For web apps (including .NET, PHP, Java, Ruby, Python, and Node.js) that are hosted on a server or in a container, and accessed through a browser, Azure AD B2C supports OpenID Connect for all user experiences.
 This includes sign-in, sign-up, and profile management.
 In the Azure AD B2C implementation of OpenID Connect, your web app initiates these user experiences by issuing authentication requests to Azure AD.

-5. Is Azure Search an appropriate solution for improving the search capabilities of our OSS app?
+5. Is Azure Cognitive Search an appropriate solution for improving the search capabilities of our OSS app?

     Yes.
-Microsoft Azure Search is capable of integration into OSS applications.
-Azure Search is a search-as-a-service solution that allows developers to embed a sophisticated search experience into web and mobile applications without having to worry about the complexities of full-text search and without having to deploy, maintain or manage any infrastructure.
-With Azure Search you can surface the power of searching data in your application, reduce the complexity around managing and tuning a search index, and boost development speed using familiar tools and a consistent platform.
+Microsoft Azure Cognitive Search is capable of integration into OSS applications.
+Azure Cognitive Search is a search-as-a-service solution that allows developers to embed a sophisticated search experience into web and mobile applications without having to worry about the complexities of full-text search and without having to deploy, maintain or manage any infrastructure.
+With Azure Cognitive Search, you can surface the power of searching data in your application, reduce the complexity around managing and tuning a search index, and boost development speed using familiar tools and a consistent platform.

     Azure Search Features:

     - Powerful, reliable performance
     - Connect business goals to the application
-    - Scale out easily
+    - Scale-out easily
     - Sophisticated search functionality
     - Fast time to market
     - Simplify search index management
+    - AI-enabled enrichments

 6. We no longer want to maintain VMs for running our MongoDB database.
-Does Azure offer a solution that will allow us to continue using the MongoDB APIs, while benefiting from the scalability and reliability of a PaaS database platform?
+Does Azure offer a solution that will allow us to continue using the MongoDB APIs while benefiting from the scalability and reliability of a PaaS database platform?

     You can use your existing MongoDB expertise, application code, and tooling as Azure Cosmos DB implements the MongoDB 3.4 (version 5) wire protocol and supports the MongoDB aggregation pipeline.
 You can develop applications using MongoDB, and deploy them to production using the fully managed, and globally distributed Azure Cosmos DB service.
 In other words, your application only knows that it's connecting to a database using MongoDB APIs.
 It is transparent to the application that the data is stored in Azure Cosmos DB.

     By using Azure Cosmos DB for MongoDB applications, you get the following benefits:

     - **Elastically scalable throughput and storage**: Azure Cosmos DB supports MongoDB collections that can scale to virtually unlimited storage sizes and provisioned throughput.
 You can elastically scale Azure Cosmos DB with predictable performance seamlessly as your application grows.
-    - **Multi-region replication**: Azure Cosmos DB transparently replicates your data to all regions you've associated with your MongoDB account, enabling you to develop applications that require global access to data while providing tradeoffs between consistency, availability, and performance, all with corresponding guarantees.
+    - **Multi-region replication**: Azure Cosmos DB transparently replicates your data to all regions you've associated with your MongoDB account.
+This enables you to develop applications that require global access to data while providing trade-offs between consistency, availability, and performance, all with corresponding guarantees.
 Azure Cosmos DB provides transparent regional failover with multi-homing APIs, and the ability to elastically scale throughput and storage across the globe.
     - **No server management**: You don't have to manage and scale your MongoDB databases.
 Azure Cosmos DB is a fully managed service, which means you do not have to manage any infrastructure or Virtual Machines yourself.
     - **Tunable consistency levels**: Select from five well-defined consistency levels to achieve the optimal trade-off between consistency and performance.
     - **Automatic indexing**: By default, Azure Cosmos DB automatically indexes all the properties within documents in your MongoDB database, and does not expect or require any schema or creation of secondary indices.
-    - **Enterprise grade**: Azure Cosmos DB supports multiple local replicas to deliver 99.99% availability and data protection in the face of local and regional failures.
-Azure Cosmos DB has enterprise grade compliance certifications and security features.
+    - **Enterprise-grade**: Azure Cosmos DB supports multiple local replicas to deliver 99.99% availability and data protection in the face of local and regional failures.
+Azure Cosmos DB has enterprise-grade compliance certifications and security features.

 7. We would like to understand more about the benefits of a serverless architecture.
-In Azure does it mean only using Azure Functions or is there more to it?
+In Azure, does it mean only using Azure Functions, or is there more to it?

     A Serverless Architecture, as the name implies, aims to provide a solution architecture where concern for individual servers is minimized.
 While the term "Serverless" has varying interpretations, it typically includes the following characteristics: